mmarkdown/mmark/Syntax.md

 * If you *don't* use [Block Level Attributes](#block-level-attributes) a document written in Mmark should translate to valid HTML5, RFC7991 XML and RFC7741 XML.
 Block Level Attributes add out specific modifiers to the markdown document making it more tailored to a single output format.
+* A bibliography is *only added* if a `{backmatter}` has been specified, because we need to add just before that point.

 ### RFC 7991 XML Output